CS-433/ml-project-2-kalamariunionen/README.md

  2. Open the provided URL (typically http://localhost:6006) in your web browser to view the training metrics and loss curves.

 #### Analysis of best preforming models
-In the file analysis_resnet.ipynb all models are loaded and the results analysed.
+In the file analysis_resnet.ipynb all results from the models are loaded and the results analysed.
-Best preforming model weights for thorax prediciton is under ....

 ## How to create environment required to run code